nblake707/video-search-app/README.md

-A small Youtube clone that utilizes the Youtube API
+A small Youtube clone.
+Utilizes the Youtube API